 Often, thrombocythemia does not cause symptoms.
 However, an excess of platelets can cause blood clots to form spontaneously, blocking the flow of blood through blood vessels, especially smaller ones but also in large vessels, including vessels in the brain, liver, and heart.
 Older people with thrombocythemia are much more likely to form clots than are younger people.

-Treatment with one of these drugs is typically started when clotting complications develop.
+Treatment with one of these drugs is typically started when clotting complications develop, when the person is older (for example, age 60 or older), or both.
 The age of the person, the other risks present, and previous history of forming blood clots (thrombosis) determine the need for such treatment.
 The drug is continued until the platelet count falls into a safe range.
 The dose must be adjusted to maintain an adequate number of platelets and other circulating cells.

-* This page is for Consumers *
+* This is the Consumer Version. *